 PHC values a wide variety of significant accomplishments and seeks to reward students who have demonstrated excellence in forensics competition, courage, service, leadership, or music.
-Some merit scholarships require an additional application and may be awarded over two semesters; details for each scholarship are below.
+The most up to date information and details for each scholarship can be found at www.phc.edu/scholarship.